Where to Discuss?

 Helper: Apply Data Border

-• Border Outside: Edges and Corner
+• Border Outside: Edges and corners

-• Border Inside: Vertical and Horizontal
+• Border Inside: Vertical and horizontal

-First the outside border.
+First, let’s look at the outside border.

 def _apply_data_border(self,